Register to get access to free programming courses with interactive exercises

 }

-This is useful when arranging elements within a grid.
-With this approach, it's possible to create your own framework, in which classes are responsible for the number of columns occupied by a block.
+It is useful when arranging elements within a grid.
+With this approach, it's possible to create your framework with classes responsible for the number of columns occupied by a block:

 Naming lines

-For convenience and to make it easier to read your CSS, in addition to using line indexes, you can give your lines names.
-These can be any names that describe a given line.
-As we go on, we'll be able to work using these names.
-This is useful when creating complex layouts, because it's not great to have to constantly remember where the different blocks start and end.
-The number of errors will increase as the layout becomes more complex.
-In the case of names, everything is much simpler, because they clearly describe the Grid-line with a name that makes sense to the developer.
+It is useful when creating complex layouts because it's not great to constantly remember where the different blocks start and end.
+The number of errors will increase as the layout becomes complex.
+In the case of names, everything is simpler, because they clearly describe the grid line with a name that makes sense to the developer.

-In order to create named Grid-lines use the following syntax for the grid-template-columns and grid-template-rows properties: [Line name] is the width of the strip after the line.
-You can set any number of different names, and you can do so directly in the layout.
+To create named grid lines, use the following syntax for the grid-template-columns and grid-template-rows properties: [Line name] is the width of the strip after the line.
+You can set any number of different names directly in the layout.
 It won't damage the current template.

 Let's add named lines to our two-column layout to indicate the beginnings of each area.
 We use them to designate starting rows and columns.
 There will be four of these named lines:

-1. header-top — The topmost line from which the header of the site will be drawn.
+1. header-top — the topmost line from which we draw the site's header

-2. content-begin — The line where the main content of the site starts.
-In this case, it's aside and main Use it as a header height limiter.
+2. content-begin — the line where the site's main content starts.
+In this case, it's aside and main.
+It works great as a header height limiter

 Let's substitute the names in the existing CSS and see how they are written: